Tuesday April 24

 David Teumim, President Teumim Technical, LLC

-2. How modern rail car communications networks offer an increased attack surface for intruders
+1. How modern rail car communications offer an increased attack surface for intruders.

-4. The role of the Cybersecurity Framework in creating new control security standards
+4. The role of the NIST Cybersecurity Framework in creating new CCSWG standards

-View session: APTA Cybersecurity Standards for Rail Transit Vehicles
+View session: Cybersecurity Standards for Rail Transit Vehicles

 In this session, learn how to take on the top concerns for cloud adoption regarding security and data protection for all applications and workloads.
 Hear how successful organizations large and small have implemented and manage consistent security policies to identify threats with automation, analytics, and intelligent technologies across the hybrid data center.
 Watch a demonstration of Oracle Identity Security Operations Center (Oracle Identity SOC) capabilities that help organizations prevent, detect, respond to, and predict today’s innovative security threats.